go-gitea/gitea/web_src/js/webcomponents/README.md

 # Guidelines

+* All our components must start with `wc-` prefix.
+Any used third party component names should be added to webpack config.
-* These components are loaded in `<head>` (before DOM body), so they should have their own dependencies and should be very light, then they won't affect the page loading time too much.
+* These components are loaded in `<head>` (before DOM body) in a separate entry point, they need to be lightweight to not affect the page loading time too much.
+* Do not import `svg.js` into a web component because that file is currently not tree-shakeable, import svg files individually insteat.